bxparks/AceSegment/README.md

 how many fields there are in a frame and this information comes from the `Driver::getFieldsPerFrame()` method from the `Driver`.

-### Use Modulating Driver Option

-When the `useModulatingDriver()` option is configured in `DriverBuilder` with, say, 16 subfields within a single field, then each digit is rendered 16 times within a single field, but modulated using pulse width modulation to control the width of that signal.
-The given digit will be "on" only a fraction of the full interval of the single field rendering and will appear dimmer to the human eye.

-Since PWM is used to control the brightness of the digit, the `isBrightnessSupported()` method returns `true` only if the `useModulatingDriver()` is selected, which notifies the `Renderer` that brightness is supported.
-This allows the `Renderer` to avoid performing certain time consuming calculatings related to pulsing, which saves CPU cycles.

-### Rendering

 With the distinction between *frames* and *fields* explained, we can now explain how `Renderer::renderField()` works.
 The `Renderer` keeps an internal counter, and if the call occurs at a frame boundary, the `Renderer` calculates the